-Teks bahasa Inggris soal dan jawabannya ini bisa tentang topik apa saja.
-Yang sering ditanyakan dalam soal narrative adalah cerita sangkuriang, the legend of lake toba, the magic candle, cerita timun mas, princess and the pea, malin kundang, text cinderella, dan cerita narative lainnya.
-Contoh soal narrative text essay sebenaranya sama saja dengan soal multiple choice.
+Teks bahasa Inggris soal dan jawabannya ini bisa bertopik macam-macam.
+Yang sering ditanyakan dalam soal narrative adalah cerita sangkuriang, the legend of lake toba, the magic candle, cerita timun mas, princess and the pea, malin kundang, text cinderella, dan cerita narative legenda lainnya.
+Mengenai contoh soal narrative text essay sebenarnya sama saja dengan soal multiple choice.
 Soal esay adalah soal subjective sedangankan soal pilihan ganda adalah objective.
-Jenis soal subjective atau objective tidak menentukan tingkat kesulitan sebiah soal.
+Jenis soal subjective atau objective tidak menentukan tingkat kesulitan sebuah soal.
 Sama halnya dengan jenis soal LOTS, MODS, dan HOTS juga tidak menenetukan tingkat kesulitan suatu soal.
-Artinya soal kategori HOTS tidak mesti lebih sulit dari soal ketegori MODS.
+Artinya soal kategori HOTS tidak mesti lebih sulit dari pada soal ketegori MODS.

-Teks bahasa inggris soal dan jawaban dan tentu soalnya berikut dijadikan latihan dan bahan penambah kosa kata.
+Teks bahasa Inggris soal dan jawaban ini tidak la sulit dan tentu soalnya berikut bisa dijadikan latihan dan bahan penambah kosa kata (vocabularies).
 Kita semua tahu bahwa masalah utama kenapa soal bahasa Inggris sering dianggap sulit adalah karena kita memang tidak tahu artinya.
 Mengatasi masalah klasik pembelajaran bahasa Inggris ini ya dengan cara menamba sebanyak mungkin kosa kata kita.

 Kumpulan 65 Contoh Soal Narrative Text Bahasa Inggris Legenda dan Jawabannya

-Untuk mengetahui jenis soal setelah reading comprehension baik tipe teks essay atau functional text bisa membaca berbegai variasi soal yang ditanyakan setalah membaca teks bahasa Inggris.
-Berikut adalah latihan soal teks naratif.
+Untuk mengetahui jenis soal yang diberikan setelah reading comprehension baik tipe teks essay atau functional text bisa membaca berbagai variasi soal yang ditanyakan setalah membaca teks bahasa Inggris.
+Berikut adalah latihan soal teks naratif khususnya legenda.

 Soal Teks Narrative Legend 1